“What do you do for a living?”

 “Really?
 I have a friend who’s working with JMP.
 Did you try applying there?”

-“Yeah, I did, but they aren’t hiring right now.
-So what do you do for work?”
+- “Yeah, I did, but they aren’t hiring right now.
+What about you, how are you keeping busy?”

 Once you start talking to someone, all you really have to do is listen.
 By doing this, you’re actually telling this person a lot of positive things about yourself.
 For one thing, you’re letting them see that you’re interested.
 And by learning more about the other person (usually the goal in the first place), you’re demonstrating that you aren’t completely self-absorbed.
 Finally, you’re showing that you’re confident enough to talk to people you don’t know without losing an ounce of your poise, wit and charm.